Jacobikinz/CICS-Consultant/docs/final.md

 <code>PUT /updateQuiz</code> <br>
 <code>headers: {'Content-Type': 'application/json'} </code> <br>
 <code>body: JSON.stringify({email: JSON.parse(document.cookie)['useremail'], quiz: quiz.json}), </code> <br>
-<p> Here, quiz.json is an class that we are using in the backend to render the homepage with buttons that form a "quiz" that the user can take.
-This will eventually be used to determine which path a user should most likely take in their career both academically and profesionally.
-The cookie is taking the email of the currently logged in user from the document's cookie to pass it along to the server. </p>
+<p> Here, quiz.json is a class that we are using in the backend to render the homepage with buttons that form a "quiz" that the user can take.
+This will eventually be used to determine which path a user should most likely take in their career both academically and professionally.
+The cookie is taking the email of the currently logged-in user from the document's cookie to pass it along to the server. </p>
 <br>
 <p> This will respond with a <code>status 500</code> along with the error if there was a server error, or a <code>status 200</code>
   if it was successful.
-The user's responses are updated in the database in realtime when they are selecting things in the "quiz".</p>
+The user's responses are updated in the database in real time when they are selecting things in the "quiz".</p>

 <h4>Loading a User's Quiz Answers On Page Load </h4>
 <p>When a user loads the home page then their quiz answers need to be loaded in from the database. </p>